-帰宅部 is a classic and well-known Japanese slang that literarily means a go-home “club”.
-People use this term to indicate that they don’t belong to any club at school while highlighting the fact that they are still a part of the group of people who opt not to join any club.
+帰宅部 (kitakubu) is a classic and well-known Japanese slang that literarily means a go-home “club”.
+People use this term to indicate that they don’t belong to any club at school while highlighting the fact that they are still a member of the group of people who opt not to join any club.
 Although it may sound like a joke term or something, it’s used commonly and naturally among students to describe such status.

 部活 (Bukatsu) Culture in Japan

 In Japan, most people join 部活 (bukatsu: a club) in junior high school and high school.
-There are roughly two types of them: 運動部 (うんどうぶ; sports clubs) and 文化部 (ぶんかぶ; arts/non-sports clubs).
-Popular sports clubs in Japan include baseball, soccer and basketball clubs, and they are typically very serious and strict.
-For instance, you usually have mandatory practices 5 or 6 days a week after school, and some clubs further require or ‘recommend’ you do 朝練 (あされん, morning practice) before a class starts.
-The social hierarchy in those clubs (especially in very strong and competitive ones) tends to be very strict as well, and you ought to be very polite to your coach and senpai (older students) using keigo (honorific language).
-Sometimes, some clubs are penalised for the abuse of power in the team, including the coach’s violence toward the students and senpai’s bullying of kohai (younger students).
+There are roughly two types: 運動部 (うんどうぶ; sports clubs) and 文化部 (ぶんかぶ; arts/non-sports clubs).
+Popular sports clubs in Japan include baseball, soccer and basketball clubs, and they are typically very serious, strict and competitive.
+For instance, you usually have mandatory practices 5 or 6 days a week after school, and some clubs further require or “recommend” you do 朝練 (あされん, morning practice) before a class starts.
+The social hierarchy in those clubs (especially in very strong and competitive ones) tends to be stringent as well, and you ought to be very polite to your coach and senpai (older students) using keigo (honorific language).
+Sometimes, some clubs are penalised for the abuse of power, including the coach’s violence toward the students and senpai’s bullying of kohai (younger students).
 Some people argue that those extreme bukatsu cultures are anachronistic and promote blind obedience to the leaders or authorities (and in fact, those incidents are getting less and less common nowadays).

-On the other hand, non-sports clubs (i.e. 文化部) tend to be more casual and relaxed, although some clubs, especially 吹奏楽部 (すいそうがくぶ; brass band club) can be as strict as sports ones depending on a school.
+On the other hand, non-sports clubs (i.e. 文化部) tend to be more casual and relaxed, although some clubs, especially 吹奏楽部 (すいそうがくぶ; brass band club) can be as strict as sports clubs depending on schools.